 We believe the most important learning experiences in becoming a therapist occur through a process of ongoing and deepening dialogue between students, program faculty, researchers, and clinical mentors.
 To facilitate this kind of dialogue, we limit the number of students admitted to the Master of Arts in Psychology program to 20-24 per year.
 Students enter the program as a cohort, take most of their courses together, and move toward graduation with their cohort.

 The program’s distinctive curriculum includes: the study of clinical, theoretical and philosophical texts, first person narratives and case studies, extensive personal reflection and experiential exercises, opportunities for training in qualitative and phenomenological research, and a 9-to-12-month clinical internship.
 Upon completion of the MAP degree, most students go on to become Licensed Mental Health Counselors (LMHCA) in Washington State, where they work as therapists in community mental health agencies, private or group-based practices and other care settings.
 Some graduates continue onward to doctoral studies in clinical psychology, often with research and teaching interests focused on the use of qualitative and phenomenological methods in clinical practice.

 Existential phenomenology embraces a rich and diverse body of thought, grounded in the disciplines of philosophy, psychology and the humanities.
 It offers a substantially different model of training from most other clinical programs.
 Our program distinguishes itself by using these reflective traditions as a foundation for training students as psychotherapists.

 Existential and phenomenological ideas serve as a source of both questions and insights into basic human experiences of love, growth, suffering, healing, spirituality, and making meaning.

-Professor Steen Halling, one of the program's founders, provides an overview of the Master of Arts in Psychology program.
+Professor Steen Halling, one of the program's founders, provides a 3 minute overview of the Master of Arts in Psychology program.